TUDelft-SPC-Lab/midge-code/README.md

 For firmware development check the [firmware page](FIRMWARE.md).

-The data structure for each of the binary files is defined in the [raw data format page](RAW_DATA_FORMAT.md).
+The data structure for the sensor raw data in the binary files is defined in the [raw data format page](RAW_DATA_FORMAT.md).

 In the same page, the [bluetooth advertisement packet structure](RAW_DATA_FORMAT.md#bluetooth-advertisement-packet-structure) is also defined.